 - Collaborative work, configurable workflows, dashboard.

-- Wysiwyg rendering of product sheets in real time, PDF sheets with a simple click.
+- Wysiwyg rendering of product sheets in real-time, PDF sheets with a simple click.

-Whether you need to produce on-schedule labels, printed catalogs, legal documents, or one-to-one emails, J2S Simple Workspace handles datas and provides any necessary additions to their publication, such as the creation of tables, translations tools, controls and validations, product grouping, automated pictograms, logos, and legal notices, etc.
+Whether you need to produce on-schedule labels, printed catalogs, legal documents, or one-to-one emails, J2S Simple Workspace handles data and provides any necessary additions to their publication, such as the creation of tables, translations tools, controls and validations, product grouping, automated pictograms, logos, and legal notices, etc.